Corporate governance

 Management duties

-The Senior Management are obliged, mainly, to: (i) Comply with the agreements of the shareholders meetings and of our Board of Directors; (ii) submit business strategies for approval by the Board of Directors; (iii) submit for approval of the Audit and Corporate Governance Committee the guidelines of the internal control system; (iv) disseminate relevant information to the public; (v) comply with applicable laws in connection with the repurchase and subsequent acquisitions of shares; (vi) take action with respect to liabilities caused by us; (vii) comply with the applicable legislation regarding the payment of dividends; (viii) adequately maintain the internal accounting and registration control systems and mechanisms, and (ix) establish internal mechanisms and controls that allow verifying that the acts and operations of the Company and legal entities that it controls have adhered to the applicable regulations, as well as follow-up on the results of these mechanisms and internal controls and take the necessary measures where appropriate.
+The Senior Management are obliged, mainly, to: (i) Comply with the agreements of the shareholders meetings and of our Board of Directors; (ii) submit business strategies for approval by the Board of Directors; (iii) submit for approval of the Audit Committee the guidelines of the internal control system; (iv) disseminate relevant information to the public; (v) comply with applicable laws in connection with the repurchase and subsequent acquisitions of shares; (vi) take action with respect to liabilities caused by us; (vii) comply with the applicable legislation regarding the payment of dividends; (viii) adequately maintain the internal accounting and registration control systems and mechanisms, and (ix) establish internal mechanisms and controls that allow verifying that the acts and operations of the Company and legal entities that it controls have adhered to the applicable regulations, as well as follow-up on the results of these mechanisms and internal controls and take the necessary measures where appropriate.

 The Senior Management will be responsible for the breach or lack of timely and diligent attention within the scope of their powers, in the terms established in the